 Sick or premature babies can shut their eyes, turn away from you or get agitated in response to noise.
 This can help babies in a noisy environment, but it can interfere with bonding with your baby.
 It means that it’s good to make the most of talking to your baby when they’re alert and relaxed.

 NICUs are built and furnished to help keep the noise down.

 Staff also work hard to cut down on noise.
-For example, they always try to close portholes on incubators quietly, remove water from the ventilator frequently to keep the bubbling noise down, respond to alarms quickly, and open packaging away from incubators.
+For example, they always try to close portholes on incubators quietly, remove water from ventilators frequently to keep the bubbling noise down, respond to alarms quickly, and open packaging away from incubators.

-As well as engaging quietly with your premature baby, you can keep an eye – or an ear! – on the noise level in the NICU.
+As well as engaging quietly with your baby, you can keep an eye – or an ear – on the noise level in the NICU.

 If you feel it’s too loud, you could ask staff about how you could work together to bring the noise level down.

-Try not to talk to people across the top of your baby’s incubator, or use the top as a shelf.
-It’s also OK to ask people to move away, speak more quietly, or talk outside if you think they’re disturbing your baby.
+You can also try not to talk to people across the top of your baby’s incubator or use the top as a shelf.
+And it’s OK to ask people to move away, speak more quietly, or talk outside if you think they’re disturbing your baby.